PowerPointLabs/PowerPointLabs-Website/_docs/effects-lab.md

 <img class="box-shadow" src="{{ site.baseurl }}/img/docs/effects-lab-7.png">

-Select the shape, then select `Blur Remainder` from the Effects Lab dropdown and choose the blurriness level to use - in our example here, we chose 70% Blurriness.
+Select the shape, then select `Blur Remainder` from the Effects dropdown menu and choose the blurriness level to use - in our example here, we chose 70% Blurriness.

 <img class="box-shadow" src="{{ site.baseurl }}/img/docs/effects-lab-8.png">